 Whether the planning began in grade school or following a proposal, there are so many details to decide upon when it comes to your wedding day.
 Figuring out your bridal style is important; it helps to serve as a compass, the center of a web from which everything else is connected and influencing all the other details that go into a ceremony and reception.

-There’s a lot of wedding imagery floating around to find inspiration from, but renowned bridal stylist Gabrielle Hurwitz states that the first thing she asks her respective clients is “how do you want to look and feel on your wedding day?”
-She says the benefit of asking that instead of honing right into a specific bridal style is that while your answer will probably correspond to a particular style, it may also reveal that you’re looking for something you didn’t realize.
+If you need wedding fashion inspiration, renowned bridal stylist Gabrielle Hurwitz says to ask yourself the one question she always poses to her clients: “How do you want to look and feel on your wedding day?”
+She says the benefit of considering this question is that, while your answer will probably correspond to a particular style, it may also reveal that you’re looking for something you didn’t realize.

 Meet the Expert